artefactory/artefiles/README.md

 ## Philosophy

 This repository is designed to give you a **batteries-included development environment** that:
-- Uses **WezTerm** as the terminal emulator for its GPU acceleration and modern features
+- Uses **Ghostty** as the terminal emulator for its modern rendering and native feel
 - Uses **Fish Shell** for intelligent autosuggestions and superior user experience
 - Leverages **modern Rust-based Unix tools** (eza, bat, fd, rg) for better performance and UX
 - Provides consistent configuration across macOS and Linux platforms